CesarAndresRojas/FIUBBCOceanCurrent/README.md

 # BBCOceanCurrent
 This code was developed during my time as a NASA Intern during the Summer 2023 semester.
+It provides python scripts that plots ocean current speed and direction based on remote and in-situ sensing datasets.
+We focus on Biscayne Bay near the Florida International Biscayne Bay campus.

 ## Prerequisites